GeoscienceAustralia/wagl/docs/source/invoking.rst

 --email              Notification email address.
 --local-scheduler    Use a local scheduler instead of a central scheduler.
 --dsh                Run using PBS Distributed Shell.
---task               A luigi task defined within the gaip.multifile_workflow; eg *CalculateCoefficients* --test               Test job execution (Don't submit the job to the PBS queue).
+--task               A luigi task defined within the wagl.multifile_workflow; eg *CalculateCoefficients* --test               Test job execution (Don't submit the job to the PBS queue).

 An example of submitting individual jobs to the PBS queue using the following specifications: